οὐδεὶς δύναται ἐλθεῖν πρός με ἐὰν μὴ ὁ πατὴρ ὁ πέμψας με ἑλκύσῃ αὐτόν, κἀγὼ ἀναστήσω αὐτὸν ἐν τῇ ἐσχάτῃ ἡμέρᾳ. (John 6:44; Greek)

 If -B, then -A: If the Father… draws him (a person), he is able (or enabled) to come to me.

 Generally, the converse of a conditional is not necessarily true, but the use of ἐὰν μὴ makes this exclusive, essentially an “if and only if” condition.
 Logically and grammatically, the final object in the condition (the apodosis) is the expression “to come to me.”
 That is, it is referring to a person coming to Jesus.
 The consequence of the drawing (the action of the Father) is that the person is enabled to come to Jesus.
-Therefore, we should read these two clauses (A and B) together, since they form a unit, the conditional statement.
+Therefore, we should read these two clauses (A and B) together, since they form the unit of a conditional statement.
 The final outcome of the conditional is not that one comes to Jesus, but that one is able to come to Jesus.

 We still need to determine which clause is being referenced by the pronoun αὐτὸν (“him” or “that one”) in the final clause.
 Arguably, the proximity of the two instances of αὐτὸν can be seen as tying them together into a single reference on a grammatical basis.
 Logically, however, the reference in the apodosis of the conditional statement implies that this is the one who comes.